Amory Ngan

 Chazel Solamo

 Chazel Solamo graduated from the UBC Forest Operations program in 2020 with a specialization in Harvest Planning and Engineering.
 She is a Registered Professional Forester and an Engineer-in-Training.
-Over the last two years, she has been working at Onsite Engineering Ltd. as a Junior Engineer, dealing with bridges and roads within the forestry and mining sectors.
-Her job involves data collection, designing crossing locations, performing maintenance inspections, and supervising construction projects all over Northern BC.
-During her undergrad, she also worked as a Research and Outreach Coordinator for the Sunshine Coast Conservation Association and as a Forest Technician for BCTS Prince George.
-As a previous mentee for the Tri-Mentoring Program, she hopes to come full circle by sharing her experiences as a forestry student and the path that lead to a career that combines her love for the outdoors with her passion for engineering.
+Since graduating, she has been working as a Junior Engineer specializing in bridges and roads in the forestry and mining sectors.
+Her experience includes coordinating projects, designing crossing locations, performing maintenance inspections, and supervising construction projects all over Northern BC.
+With her current role at Allnorth Consultants, she works on a wide variety of projects involving remote access and land use planning, First Nations consultations, structural bridge analysis, as well as logistics and transportation feasibility studies.

 Devon Campbell